What is the Difference Between LLB and LLM: Course Details, Duration & Full Form

 Parameters LLB LLM

-Education Completed graduation from any BCI-recognized university in any discipline, such as Science, Commerce, Arts, Engineering etc. Students in the final year of graduation can also apply for the entrance examination.
-Candidates must have pursued an LLB or a five-year integrated LLB degree from a university recognised by BCI can pursue an LLM.
+Education Completed graduation from any BCI-recognized university in any discipline, such as Science, Commerce, Arts, Engineering, etc. Students in the final year of graduation can also apply for the entrance examination.
+Candidates must have pursued an LLB or a five-year integrated LLB degree from a university recognised by BCI to pursue an LLM.

 Minimum Percentage Minimum 60-70% marks in graduation.
 Minimum 55-60% marks in LLB.